davebob3/simple-text-signer/README.md

 ## Example

-The Wordle This shows how to sign text from the command line.
+This shows how to sign text from the command line.
 ```sh
 Dave$ target/debug/wordle-hash -k "faker" text 'Wordle 210 3/6*
 >